2026 Student Conference on Conservation Science

 The SCCS family

-The SCCS family is growing fast!
-In addition to the flagship event in Cambridge, there are now SCCS events in Hungary, India, Sweden and the USA, with some possible additions in the next few years.
+In addition to Cambridge, there are now SCCS events in Hungary, India, Sweden and the USA, with some possible additions in the next few years.

 Our Sponsors and Supporters